oldschoolgg/obdocs/FAQ.md

 There are 5 different setups; Melee, Range, Mage, Skilling, and Misc.
 As an example, here's how you can equip a BCP to your melee setup: `+equip melee Bandos Chestplate`.
 If your doing a boss that needs Melee gear, the bot will check your Melee setup.
 It's done like this so you don't have to spend a long time equipping and unequipping stuff, you can just have your best stuff in each setup at all times.

 The Skilling setup is where you equip skilling-related stuff, for example: Graceful or the Prospector outfit.

+You also have a cosmetic pet slot, shared across all gear setups.
+You can equip a pet to your gear using the `+equippet` command.
+The bot checks for the name of the pet rather than any coloquialisms, so, for example, to equip the Saradomin GWD pet, you would use `+equippet pet zilyana` and not `+equippet zilyana jr.`.

+##### How do I increase my number of kills per trip?
+A regularly updated list of item-based boosts exists in the [support server](http://support.oldschool.gg/) FAQ channel.
+You also recieve a 1% boost for every 5 hours you spend on a monster.
+To see information about a particular monster including requirements, boosts, and kills per trip, you can use the `+monster` command.

+##### Can I stop my minion if I send it out on a trip accidentally?
+This is currently not an option, but may be added in a future update.

 ##### How do I get money for a minion?
 There's two options: `+daily`, `+dice` or if you're lucky, someone will gift you money.